 The even better news is that course-correcting him back to his previous habits is possible.
 A few tweaks can be all it takes to get him sleeping well once again, both for naps and at night.

 Take a look at these simple ways to quickly get past the 12 month old sleep regression:

 1. Keep check-ins brief and infrequent

 We all want to comfort our kids when we hear them fuss or cry.
-Unfortunately, if done too often and for every little thing, they then learn that perhaps there is something wrong.
+Unfortunately, if done too often and for every little thing, they learn that there is something wrong.
 That maybe they actually can’t fall asleep on their own, much less alone in the room.

 The solution?
 Don’t check in on your child every time.